irenehk1213/Supervised-Machine-Learning-and-Credit-Risk/README.md

 1. Oversample the minority class with SMOTE.
 2. Clean the resulting data with an undersampling strategy.
 If the two nearest neighbors of a data point belong to two different classes, that data point is dropped.
 ## 4) Ensemble Learners
+BalancedRandomForestClassifier and EasyEnsembleClassifier, both from imblearn.ensemble.

+## Conclusion
 To begin with the conclusion, the results explain that there're none of the best models and I do not recommend any particular model; the models performance is evaluated based on the 1) precision 2)recall scores, and 3)the balanced accuracy score basically.
 When the test was previously evaluated in a study, the results were collated into the following table, called a confusion matrix.
 Precision = TP/(TP + FP); Sensitivity = TP/(TP + FN); And as you can see the result of the following imbalanced classification report at the end of the each model, none of them have overall balanced/ high enough result of precision, recall, and balanced accuracy score.
 Either or at least one output among them are insufficient to prove that they are performing outstanding.